Shiru l’Adonai

 Three Chanukah menorahs fully lit

-Temple Emanuel Sinai is hosting a Chanukah event on Sunday, December 18, 2022, at 5 PM featuring an interactive musical performance by Boston’s Premiere Post-collegiate Jewish a cappella group Honorable Menschen!
+Temple Emanuel Sinai is hosting a Chanukah event on Sunday, December 22, 2024, at 5 PM featuring an interactive musical performance by Jacob’s Ladder!

 If you would like to take part in a group candle lighting please bring your own menorah and candles to help us create a beautiful and memorable display.